wp-plugins/hms-testimonials/readme.txt

 == Changelog ==

+= 2.1.8 =
+* hms_testimonials_form shortcode now escapes POST data.
+* Fixed a bug where input did not have slashes stripped when an error occured.

 = 2.1.7 =
 * Fixed some notces that are displayed when debugging is turned on.
 * When submitting a URL through the form shortcode it will auto append http:// to the website if it doesn't exist.